(gprof.info.gz) Compiling

 segmentation fault as soon as it is run.
 The solution is to link

-against a static version of the library containing the profiling
+against a static version of the library containing the profiling support

-`-static-libgcc' command line option.
+'-static-libgcc' command line option.
 For example:

 gcc -g -pg -static-libgcc myprog.c utils.c -o myprog

-If you compile only some of the modules of the program with `-pg',
+If you compile only some of the modules of the program with '-pg',

 you can still profile the program, but you won't get complete

-information about the modules that were compiled without `-pg'.
+information about the modules that were compiled without '-pg'.
 The

-only information you get for the functions in those modules is the
+only information you get for the functions in those modules is the total

-will greatly reduce the usefulness of the call graph.
+greatly reduce the usefulness of the call graph.

 If you wish to perform line-by-line profiling you should use the

-`gcov' tool instead of `gprof'.
+'gcov' tool instead of 'gprof'.
 See that tool's manual or info pages

 for more details of how to do this.

-Note, older versions of `gcc' produce line-by-line profiling
+Note, older versions of 'gcc' produce line-by-line profiling

 Line-by-line Profiling Line-by-line.

-alternative profiling scheme.
+scheme.

 Info Catalog (gprof.info.gz) Introduction (gprof.info.gz) Top (gprof.info.gz) Executing